nada

 nadanada is the only provider that bundles eSIM, VPN, and rental phone numbers in one service, with plans starting at $0.99.
 Best if you want a complete privacy stack from a single provider, or if you need an API for programmatic access.

 Silent.Link is the most established player with a pay-as-you-go model where your balance never expires.
-Best if you want one eSIM that just works without thinking about plan expiration — and you're willing to pay a premium for it.
+Best if you want one eSIM that just works without thinking about plan expiration, and you are willing to pay a premium for it.

 PikaSim offers a clean, simple buying experience.
-Best if you just need data for a trip and don't want to think too hard about it.
+Best if you just need data for a trip and do not want to think too hard about it.

-ZeroID is built on Solana and the only provider using a token-based payment model.
-Best if you're already in the Solana ecosystem.
+ZeroID is built on Solana and is the only provider using a token-based payment model.
+Best if you are already in the Solana ecosystem.

 What "No KYC" Actually Means

-Before comparing features, it's worth clarifying what no-KYC means in practice, because providers define it differently.
+Before comparing features, it is worth clarifying what no-KYC means in practice, because providers define it differently.

 All four providers in this comparison meet that standard when you pay with cryptocurrency.
-Some also accept credit cards (nadanada and PikaSim), which technically involves a payment processor that knows your card details — but the eSIM provider itself still doesn't collect your identity.
+Some also accept credit cards (nadanada and PikaSim), which technically involves a payment processor that knows your card details, but the eSIM provider itself still does not collect your identity.

 The important distinction: no-KYC is about what the eSIM provider knows, not what your payment processor knows.
 If maximum anonymity is your goal, pay with Bitcoin Lightning or Monero.